-The reference plant community is dominated by low sagebrush (little sagebrush) in the overstory and Idaho fescue in the understory.
-Bluebunch wheatgrass and Sandburg bluegrass are also common The site has moderate resilience to disturbance and moderately low to moderate resistance to invasion (Chambers 2014a).
+The reference plant community is dominated by low sagebrush (little sagebrush) in the overstory bluebunch wheatgrass and Idaho fescue in the understory.
+Sandburg bluegrass is also common.
+The site has moderate resilience to disturbance and moderately low to moderate resistance to invasion (Chambers 2014a).
 Resilience is a system's capacity to regain its structure, processes, and function following stressors or disturbance (e.g. drought or fire).
 Resistance is the capacity of the system to retain its structure, processes, and function despite stressors or disturbances (including pressure from invasive species) (Chambers 2014a).
 Increased resilience increases with elevation, aspect, increased precipitation and increased nutrient availability (Stringham et al. 2015); where greater resource availability and more favorable environmental conditions exist for plant growth and reproduction (Chambers 2014a).

 This ecological site's relatively higher effective precipitation (xeric soil moisture regime) makes this site more productive than similar sites in lower precipitation zones.
 This added productivity results in fewer open spaces where invasive annual grasses can become established.
 Some of this benefit is counteracted by restrictive soil features that limit site productivity compared to other sites in this precipitation range.
 While moderately resilient, this site is not immune to annual grass invasion.
 Timing of precipitation favors invasive annual grasses that are particularly well adapted to cool wet winters and warm dry summers; beginning growth and utilizing resources prior to native species breaking dormancy.
 The site's cooler soil temperature regime (frigid) does increase resistance compared to warmer sites but is not cold enough to inhibit invasive annual grasses (Chambers 2014b).
+Furthermore, the increased solar insolation received by the site due to its southerly aspect makes this site warmer than its non-aspect counterpart and reduces overall site resistance.